 The UK Research Partnership Investment Fund (UKRPIF) supports investment in higher education facilities across the UK.
 Universities must attract a further £2 from non-public sources for every £1 invested by the fund.

-The UK Research Partnership Investment Fund (UKRPIF) is the largest competitive grant funding scheme managed by Research England.
-It is designed to support investment in higher education research facilities.
+The UK Research Partnership Investment Fund (UKRPIF) is a competitive grant funding scheme designed to support investment in higher education research facilities and drive research partnerships.
+It is the largest scheme managed by Research England.

 Over half of the projects are now operational, creating new space for academics to work alongside clinicians, industrial partners and local SMEs.